NREL/ROSCO/docs/source/install.rst

 Getting Started
 ...................
-Please see a the :ref:`standard_use` for several example scripts using ROSCO and the ROSCO_toolbox.
+Please see :ref:`standard_use` for several example scripts using ROSCO and the ROSCO_toolbox.

 .. _Anaconda: https://www.anaconda.com/